samueljbeck/RecyclerViewBoilerPlateApp/README.md

 When the repository/model updates  the viewmodel, the activity is updated through is observer.

 The adapter has an interface to the activity.
 This eliminates having a reference to the Activity and eliminates memory leaks from forgetting to eliminate the Activity reference in the adapter. (if you want to pass in the activity... just remember to null the reference to the activity in the adapter in onDestroy of the activity.)

+##PS
+I removed some of the non-boilerplate code and put it in boilerplate_....